sysintelligent/k8s-pod-cleaner/README.md

 # k8s-pod-cleaner
-This repository implements a simple operator to delete the pods not in running status.
+This repository implements a simple operator to delete the pods not in running status using Kubebuilder with the help of ChatGPT.

 ## Description
 Kubernetes operators are software extensions that automate the deployment, management, and scaling of applications on a Kubernetes cluster.
 Developing a Kubernetes operator can be a complex task, but with the help of ChatGPT, you can streamline the process.